photography

 Exhibit Guidelines:

-Posters are to be 22”x28” and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
-Display boards should be designed to sit on a table using no more than 36” of tabletop space.
-Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.
+Artificial Intelligence (AI) may be used, with parental permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member’s original work.
+Posters are to be 22”x28”, displayed horizontally, and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
+Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.
 All images are to be original images taken by the 4-H member during the current program year.
 Captions are not recommended.

 A photo that has been modified to change the original intent, meaning or story captured should be entered in the creative or experimental class.
 Photos exhibited as creative or experimental are to attach to the back of their exhibit the make and model of camera used, software or other tools used to change the photo, a description of how the photo was changed, and copy of the original photo before editing.